Youth and Community Work

-Stroud District Council deliver youth and community work to young people across the district.
+Stroud District Council deliver youth and community work with and for young people across the district.

-A small team of specialist youth and community workers deliver youth participation projects and programmes with and for young people and their communities.
-This team typically works in partnership with various SDC officers, including Neighbourhood Wardens, plus many other stakeholders in their respective community.
+A small team of specialist youth and community workers deliver a youth service, mainly focusing (but not exclusively) on youth participation projects and programmes with and for young people in their communities.
+This team typically works in partnership with various SDC officers, including Neighbourhood Wardens, plus many other community stakeholders across the district.

-'enable young people to develop holistically, working with them to facilitate their personal and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential’.
-Youth Work National Occupational Standards (2014): www.nya.org.uk
+'Enable young people to develop holistically, working with them to facilitate their personal and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential’.
+Youth Work National Occupational Standards (2019): www.nya.org.uk

 Whilst youth work seeks to promote young people's personal and social development through a wide range of activities, youth participation can be defined as them being actively involved in matters of concern to them.
 The following statement clarifies this type of youth work;

 'Youth Participation is the process by which children and young people influence decision making which brings about change in them, others, their service and their communities'.
 National Hear by Right Standards Framework: www.nya.org.uk

 SDC has been involved in the delivery of youth and community work since the late 1990’s.
 Initially we supported local youth projects through community safety initiatives then, in March 2000 we established Stroud District Youth Council.

 In 2006, we gained our own professional youth and community work post to further develop our services, whilst continuing the aforementioned support.
 The post still exists today managing the strategic and operational aspects of the SDC Youth Service.
 We adopted the national Hear By Right standards in 2008 to support organisational change with the Council.